Assessment of General Education Student Learning Outcomes

 General education assessment is coordinated by the associate vice president for academic affairs, in collaboration with the General Education Committee, the Campus Assessment Fellow and involved faculty.
 Assessments are embedded in courses offered in the general education category being assessed.
 Scores for components of the assessment are assigned 0 (does not meet), 1 (approaches standard), 2 (meets standard), or 3 (exceeds standard).
 Data are analyzed, summarized, and compiled into an assessment report for each category assessed.
 Guidelines for assessment are outlined in SUNY Plattsburgh’s: General Education Student Learning Outcomes Assessment Plan

-Summary data for each semester is available for each category.
-Assessment reports are distributed to the provost’s office, the General Education Committee and to the departments that teach courses in the general education program and are available to all faculty through the academic affairs community site.
+Summary data for each semester is available by category.
+Assessment reports are disseminated to the provost’s office, the General Education Committee and to the departments that teach courses in the general education program.
 Meetings may be held for faculty to discuss ways of improving the level of student achievement in general education courses.
-As part of the assessment process faculty are asked to reflect on the assessment results and share any pedagogical changes they plan to make in their classes.
+As part of the assessment process, faculty are asked to reflect on the assessment results and share any pedagogical changes they plan to make in their classes.
+Assessment Reports are available to the campus community (login required).